guiltydogprods/guiltydogprods.github.io/cv.md

 • Added PlayStation VR support to PhyreEngine and kept it up to date with SDK functionality.
 • Created (along with our Artist) the PhyreEngine VR Sample called CaveRoVR.
-• Enhanced our Tiled Deferred Lighting Code to work with non-asymmetric projection matrices.
+• Enhanced our Tiled Deferred Lighting Code to work with asymmetric projection matrices.
 • Wrote a simple IK system to enhance the PS Move tracking features in the sample.
 • Integrated Multislice stereo rendering into an existing engine codebase.